jodersky/akka-serial/README.md

 - Compatible with Reactive Streams

 ## Native side
 Since hardware is involved in serial communication, a Scala-only solution is not possible.
-Nevertherless, the native code is kept simple and minimalistic with the burden of dealing with threads left to Scala.
+Nevertheless, the native code is kept simple and minimalistic with the burden of dealing with threads left to Scala.
 The code aims to be POSIX compliant and therefore easily portable.

 ## Directory Structure
 ```